-ECLOSION consists of a group of objects exploring the notion of Transfiguration as a single organic entity evolving through its life-cycle.
+ECLOSION consisted of a group of objects exploring the notion of Transfiguration as a single organic entity evolving through its life-cycle.

-At its core are three vessels hand-carved from the same oak tree expressing, through a single form, the stages of fertility, pregnancy and rebirth.
-The vessels are grouped with ancillary objects which further illustrate the narrative stages.
+At its core were three vessels hand-carved from the same oak tree expressing, through a single form, the stages of fertility, pregnancy and rebirth.
+The vessels were grouped with ancillary objects which further illustrated the narrative stages.

 Parkes celebrates that which makes his material of choice so powerful, its richness of grain and markings that would not exist without its own complex organic life cycle.

-We are also invited to experience the thinking behind, and evolution of, a work of art.
-The three core sculptures are snapshots of the same vessel in three stages of the developing concept; representing the birth of an idea and its gestation, the process of reaching maturity and the power of inner metamorphosis to create the seed of new life.
+Visitors to Collect were invited to experience the evolution of thinking in and development of a work of art as a dynamic process.
+Thus the three core sculptures were snapshots of the same vessel in three stages of the developing concept; representing the birth of an idea and its gestation, the process of reaching maturity and the power of inner metamorphosis to create the seed of new life

 Trained at Cheslea College of Art Joel instigated his career at the pioneering Public Arts Company, Free Form Arts Trust.
 There he designed sculptures and carried out various public engagement projects.
 In 2010 he set up his own private studio in Dorset, where the pace of life, the Jurassic geology and magnificent landscapes began to inform his work.